hal/elemento/README.md

 Elemento tries to make working with GWT [Elemental](http://www.gwtproject.org/articles/elemental.html) as easy as possible.
 In a nutshell Elemento brings the following features to the table:

 - Builder like API to easily create arbitrary large element hierarchies
-- HTML templates, declarative event handling and support for [handlebar](http://handlebarsjs.com/)-like expressions
+- HTML templates and support for [handlebar](http://handlebarsjs.com/)-like expressions
 - Support for dependency injection with [GIN](https://code.google.com/p/google-gin/)
 - Helper methods to mix and match GWT Elemental and GWT Widgets